Our Policy on Corporate Governance

 - Provide the best solutions to benefit the global markets and the development of society.

 - Focus on healthy, growth-driven global management under a diverse and positive corporate culture.

-Daifuku has enhanced its corporate governance framework by developing the Board of Directors, including two independent outside directors, and the Audit & Supervisory Board consisting of five members, three of whom are elected from outside the Company.
+Daifuku has enhanced its corporate governance framework by developing the Board of Directors, including three independent outside directors, and the Audit & Supervisory Board consisting of five members, three of whom are elected from outside the Company.
 Daifuku believes that the management oversight system functions sufficiently through the close collaboration of the two Boards.
 In addition, Daifuku has introduced the corporate officer system to encourage rapid decision-making on business execution.

 Daifuku acknowledges that a firm internal control system will make corporate governance more workable, thereby leading to enhanced corporate credibility in addition to efficient and effective operations, and will seek to ensure compliance with laws and regulations, risk management, secured assets, and credible financial reporting.

 Corporate Governance Report

 Daifuku's Board of Directors consists of 10 directors.
 The directors' term of office is one year.
 The Company holds regular monthly meetings of the Board of Directors to make decisions on fundamental management issues, with extraordinary meetings convened as necessary, on six occasions during the fiscal year ended March 31, 2018.